 - Women's Health

-What is this medicine?ERGOLOID MESYLATES (ER goe loid MES i lates) is one of a group of medicines known as ergot alkaloids.
+What is this medicine?ERGOLOID MESYLATES (ER goe loid MES i lates) is part of a group of medicines called ergot alkaloids.
 It is used to treat memory loss or confusion.

 What should I tell my health care provider before I take this medicine?They need to know if you have any of these conditions: